Multi-RoI Human Mesh Recovery with Camera Consistency and Contrastive Losses: Introduction

 \section{Introduction}

-Since the seminar work of HMR (Human Mesh Recovery) by \cite{kanazawa2018end}, more and more work attempts to estimate the 3D mesh of a human from a single image, due to its potential applications in VR/AR, virtual try-on and simulative-coaching, etc. The obtained mesh is usually represented by the parametric SMPL model \cite{loper2015smpl} or sometimes by mesh vertices directly \cite{lin2021mesh, lin2022mpt}.
+Since the seminar work of HMR (Human Mesh Recovery) by \cite{kanazawa2018end}, more and more work attempts to estimate 3D mesh of a human from a single image, for its potential value in VR/AR, virtual try-on and simulative-coaching, etc.

-Most of previous work treats this task as a regression problem \cite{zhang2023pymaf,cho2022cross,li2023niki,li2022cliff,kanazawa2018end,wang2023zolly}.
-They first detect and crop a human from a full-view image, and then send the cropped image to a neural network to output the target mesh together with a camera that projects the mesh to 2D image.
-However, the task poses two core challenges.
-First, it demands to extract discriminative features from the input, and second it faces the ambiguity from 2D to 3D.
-Previous approaches either propose sophisticated networks for extracting better features (\eg, pixel-aligned \cite{zhang2021pymaf,zhang2023pymaf} and attention-based approaches \cite{lin2021end,lin2021mesh, dou2022tore, cho2022cross}), or alleviate ambiguity by imposing kinematic constraints \cite{li2021hybrik, li2023niki, shetty2023pliks} and building more accurate camera model \cite{li2022cliff,wang2023zolly}.
-However, there is rare work tackling the two challenges simultaneously.

-In this paper, we propose a novel and simple method to handle the above two challenges.
-Our key observation is that all previous approaches use a single cropped image as input (see Figure~\ref{fig:figone} (a)).
-Differently, we propose to crop multiple patches of the human and use them as input to regress the target mesh (see Figure~\ref{fig:figone} (b)).

-It is worth emphasizing that the multiple cropping is feasible in practice due to the existence of the full-view image and the originally detected bounding box of the target human, and is easy in implementation without much additional cost.
-Meanwhile, they provide more visual details to the network, and we can leverage the relation between the multiple crops to extract discriminative features and alleviate camera ambiguities.

-The first relation we can leverage is that these multiple crops contain the same human with the same pose and shape.
-Therefore, we adopt contrastive learning to extract similar features from these crops.
-This idea is straightforward, as the content of these crops is dominated by the foreground human rather than the background.
-Constrained by the contrastive learning loss, the network is encouraged to focus on the foreground human and extract discriminative features for different human with different actions.

-Second, different crops contain slightly different information about the target human.
-It is therefore beneficial to fuse the features of different crops for regressing the target mesh.
-Simple fusion strategies cannot align these features well and yield unsatisfactory results.
-We propose a crop-aware fusion method guided by the relative position of the bounding boxes of the crops, which performs the best among all the attempted fusion schemes.

-Third and more importantly, the ambiguity of camera largely affects the accuracy of the estimated human meshes \cite{li2022cliff,wang2023zolly}.
-With multiple crops, we can estimate multiple local cameras corresponding to the multiple cropped images (Figure~\ref{fig:figone} (b)).
-Since different crops share the same global camera of the full image, we analytically derive the pairwise relations between local cameras.
-This finally enables us to propose a camera-consistency loss to reduce the ambiguity of estimated cameras, which in turn improves the accuracy of the regression.

-Overall, our method is simple and straightforward, yet very effective.
-Every component of our design plays a role in improving the regression results.
-In summary, our contributions include: \begin{itemize} \item We extend the traditional single-crop HMR paradigm to the proposed multiple-crop HMR. \item To fully leverage the information in multiple crops, we propose a regression network composing of a contrastive learning module, a crop-aware fusion module and a camera-consistency loss. \item Our method is simple and effective, surpassing the latest developments in this field on popular benchmarks. \end{itemize}